The latest 3DS firmware is 11.17.0. Esto es lo que deberías saber:

 To follow this guide, you’ll need an SD card with a capacity of at least 2GB.

-By modding your device, you subject it to the remote (but non-zero) possibility of the device being banned from online play or bricked (rendered non-functional).
-Incorrect file placement will NOT brick your device, but purposely skipping instructions might.
+By modding your console, you subject it to the remote (but non-zero) possibility of the console being banned from online play or bricked (rendered non-functional).
+Incorrect file placement will NOT brick your console, but purposely skipping instructions might.
 Similarly, the last ban wave occurred over five years ago, but there is no guarantee that another one will not occur in the future.

-In short: Modding your device is safe, but it’s your responsibility if something goes wrong.
+In short: Modding your console is safe, but it’s your responsibility if something goes wrong.

 Cosas que necesitas hacer en tu computadora

-In this guide, you will copy files that are downloaded on your computer/phone to your 3DS SD card.
-Many of these files come from GitHub, so refer to the above screenshot if you’re unfamiliar with how to download files from there.
+In this guide, you will copy files that are downloaded on your computer/phone to your console’s SD card.
+Many of these files come from GitHub, which is a website used by developers to publish their open-source releases.
+When downloading files from GitHub, you should download the file that isn’t source code.

 Some of the files that you will be asked to download come in the